Code of Ethics

 Similarly, reporters surveying opinion through random interviews should take pains to make subjects aware that the opinions requested are for publication and that names will accompany the views expressed.

-A reporter’s notes are often needed as defense against charges of misquoting or libel.
-All notes should be kept for a minimum of 90 days.
-These notes should be stored in a secure place where they will not be accidentally misplaced and where the reporter can obtain them easily if needed.
+A reporter’s or programmer’s notes or recordings are often needed as defense against charges of misquoting or defamation.
+All notes and recordings should be kept for a minimum of 90 days.
+These notes or recordings should be stored in a secure place where they will not be accidentally misplaced and where the reporter or programmer can obtain them easily if needed.

-Notes on ongoing issues or stories and issues of a controversial nature should be kept for a minimum of 120 days.
-If the notes will be required for court or are of a particularly sensitive nature they should be stored under lock and key in a place approved by the editor.
+Notes and recordings on ongoing issues or stories and issues of a controversial nature should be kept for a minimum of 120 days.
+If the notes or recordings will be required for court or are of a particularly sensitive nature they should be stored under lock and key in a place approved by the editor or manager.

-Just as a reporter will not show a finished story to a source neither should a reporter allow anyone outside the newsroom to read his/her notes.
-The same rules apply to tape recordings of interviews.
+Just as a reporter will not show a finished story to a source neither should a reporter allow anyone outside the newsroom or studio to read his/her notes or listen to recordings of interviews.

 Letters to the Editor

-Retractions should be given as prominent a place as the original article and published promptly usually in the next issue after receipt of the notice.
+Retractions should be given as prominent a place as the original article and published promptly usually in the next issue or on the next show after receipt of the notice.

-The responsibility for accuracy rests on the editors handling a story and ultimate responsibility rests with the publication’s Editor-in-Chief.
+The responsibility for accuracy rests on the editor or programmer’s handling a story and ultimate responsibility rests with the publication’s Editor-in- Chief or Station Manager.
 They must satisfy themselves that the facts as their publication represents them are accurate before they pass a sensitive story.
-It should also be remembered that the temptation to rush into print can be dangerous; it may be that a delay will not invalidate a story but may provide the time required to further authenticate the material.
+It should also be remembered that the temptation rush into print or on-air can be dangerous; it may be that a delay will not invalidate a story but may provide the time required to further authenticate the material.

-Headlines and photographs (for example, words on placards) can constitute libel.
+Headlines, photographs (for example, words on placards), and segment titles can constitute libel.

 Photography